nixomose/zosbd2/README.md

 zosbd2 is the zendemic object store block device.

-It is a kernel module that allows you to implement the backing data source for the block device in uesrspace.
+It is a kernel module that allows you to implement the backing data source for the block device in userspace.

 read more about zendemic and the zendemic object store here: http://zendemic.net